drmikehenry/install-linux/install-linux.md

   This fixes a crash with GVim on Plasma when selecting large amounts of text (<https://github.com/vim/vim/issues/1023>).

-- (automated) Set "Clipboard history size":
+- AUTOMATED Set "Clipboard history size":
   Set "Clipboard history size" to "1 entry".

   Ansible `:role:user-plasma`: